For as long as I can actually do them daily, I will put up a short post race report on all stages of the 2014 Tour of Sufferlandria.

 But I’m not your daddy, so go ahead and knock yourself out.
-And of course, it’s still everybody’s own choice to follow the recommendation and adjust their FTP – you do have the option NOT to, or do but be sensible and run the next stages at sub 100% levels.
+And of course, it’s still everybody’s own choice to follow the recommendation and adjust their FTP.

-The set value is now at the level it was when I was last tested in a lab, so I guess it’s still low – given the challenge ahead, I’m good with that.
+The set value is now at the level it was when I was last tested in a lab, so I’m good with that.

-Today’s stage – it’s clear that I’m in the leader jersey, but as that is my usual outfit, nobody will notice.
+Today’s stage – it’s clear that I’m in the leader jersey, but as that straight jacket is my usual outfit, nobody will notice.

 * Obviously, because it’s half of the number of the beast…